clarus/coq-blog/posts/2015-02-20 Tutorial: a Hello World in Coq.md

     Import C.Notations.

     (** The classic Hello World program. *)
-    Definition hello_world (argv : list LString.t) : C.t System.effects unit :=
+    Definition hello_world (argv : list LString.t) : C.t System.effect unit :=
       System.log (LString.s "Hello world!").

 We load some libraries and write the `hello_world` program by calling the `System.log` function.
-The return type is `C.t System.effects unit`, which means this is a *impure* computation with *System* effects and returning a value of type `unit`.
+The return type is `C.t System.effect unit`, which means this is a *impure* computation with *System* effects and returning a value of type `unit`.
 The command line arguments are given in the list of strings `argv`, but not used here.

 To compile the `hello_world` program we add: